 Manage Your Space

 Scaffolding doesn’t leave a lot of space.
 Hence, all materials should be properly stored.
 There should be no obstructions on the platform itself and debris should be put away or removed straight away.
-This will prevent slips, trips and falls.
+This will prevent slips, trips, and falls.

 Make sure that your scaffold and the platform is always perfectly level.
 Your workers should also be very careful when using it.
-If they make sudden movements, they could lose their balance, a main cause of accidents and injuries.
+If they make sudden movements, they could lose their balance, the main cause of accidents and injuries.

-Make sure anyone that is on or around the scaffolding has proper protective gear on.
+Make sure anyone that is on or around the scaffolding has a proper protective gear on.
 This includes protective footwear, head protection, fall protection and more.

 By complying with these various safety standards, a scaffolding structure is a very safe place to work on.